philrz/super/docs/commands/super.md

 containing a single table called `gha` embedded in that database.
 What about the super-structured format for the `super` command?
 There is no need to futz with sample sizes, schema inference, or union by name.
-Just run this to create a Super Binary file:
+Just run this to create a BSUP file:
 ```
 super gharchive_gz/*.json.gz > gha.bsup
 ```